 If nothing clears your stuffed-up, allergic nose, consider allergy shots.
-“It comes as close [as we have] to a cure for allergies,” says Christopher Chang, MD, an ear, nose, and throat (ENT) specialist in Warrenton, Virginia.
+“It comes as close [as we have] to a cure for allergies,” Christopher Chang, MD, an ear, nose, and throat (ENT) specialist in Warrenton, Virginia, tells Health.

 RELATED: 25 Ways to Allergy-Proof Your Home